b1678114/arch-linux/README.md

 # Arch Linux install scripts
-For non legacy boot partitioning or for graphics out of the box, see other branches.
+For non legacy boot partitioning or for a Gnome/KDE-Plasma display manager out of the box, see other branches.

 ## Requirements
 - MBR